 Over 90% of respondents reported feeling that their level of burnout has been directly impacted by COVID-19 (response 'somewhat' or 'very much').

+Provincial

 FIGURE 9: COVID-19 IMPACT ON BURNOUT BY LHIN

 Impacts from COVID-19 on feelings of burnout in the South West, Waterloo Wellington & Central LHIN areas are greater in the "very much" category compared to those provincially.
 The Central LHIN experienced a high number of COVID-19 cases in wave 1, which could have impacted the high level of burnout reported by that LHIN.

-COVID19 impact

-Not at all

-Somewhat

-Very much
+Somewhat Very much

-FIGURE 10: COVID-19 IMPACTS BY ROLE

-role.
+COVID19 impact Not at all Somewhat Very much Advanced Practice Nurses reported more impact from COVID-19 for feelings of burnout than other role.
 Physicians reported (15.4%) less impact from COVID-19 for feelings of burnout than other roles.

-Advanced Practice Nurses reported more impact

-from COVID-19 for feelings of burnout than other

-COVID19 impact

-Not at all

-Somewhat

-Very much

-\ Both roles had lower number of respondents which may have impacted results.
+Both roles had lower number of respondents which may have impacted results.
 FIGURE 11: TOP 3 COVID-19 FACTORS LEADING TO BURNOUT

 Respondents reported the leading factors of COVID-19 impacting burnout as "Risk of transmitting COVID to family" (62.9%).
 "Emotional exhaustion" (54.1%) and "changing Personal Protective Equipment (PPE) protocols" (44.4%).
 FIGURE 12: TOP 3 COVID-19 FACTORS ALLEVIATING BURNOUT